Aerospace M. Sc.

 - For students who started their studies before summer term 2024: FPSO WiSe21

-Module handbook from 2024/25
+Module handbook

-Guidelines for safeguarding good scientific practice
+- Guidelines for safeguarding good scientific practice (only German version available)

 Examination Dates